Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 It is easier to locate the related classes.

 <h2>How many types of packages are there in Java?</h2>
-User-defined packages
+User-defined packages<br>
 Build In packages

 <h2>Explain different data types in Java.</h2>
 Primitive Data Type: Primitive data are single values with no special capabilities.
 There are 8 primitive data types:
-boolean: stores value true or false
+boolean: stores value true or false<br>
-byte: stores an 8-bit signed two’s complement integer
+byte: stores an 8-bit signed two’s complement integer<br>
-char: stores a single 16-bit Unicode character
+char: stores a single 16-bit Unicode character<br>
 short: stores a 16-bit signed two’s complement integer
 int: stores a 32-bit signed two’s complement integer
 long: stores a 64-bit two’s complement integer